 CLIR and DLF do not tolerate harassment of any of our community members in any form.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the education team, CLIR staff or a designated community volunteer or advisor immediately.
 At the beginning of each program meeting, the names and current contact information for these individuals will be provided to you.
 These individuals have been instructed to support you in confidence.
 Their assistance will include contacting venue security or local law enforcement as appropriate, providing escorts, or otherwise helping those experiencing harassment to feel safe.

-To report incidents after our events, in online venues, or on-site but in the absence of an available staff member or volunteer, please contact Director of Research and Assessment Christa Williford at firstname.lastname@example.org, or Program Officer Jodi Reeves Eyre at email@example.com.
-However, if you or others are in imminent danger, always first phone emergency services at 911.
+To report incidents after our events, in online venues, or on-site but in the absence of an available staff member or volunteer, contact Director of Research and Assessment Christa Williford at email@example.com, or Managing Director Louisa Kwasigroch at firstname.lastname@example.org.
+If you or others are in imminent danger, always first phone emergency services at 911.
 If you would prefer not to contact program leaders or staff, you may contact the designated community volunteer, a program Advisory Committee member, or the Chair of CLIR’s Board of Directors.

 All reports and inquiries will be handled in confidence.